AmazeeLabs/advagg/README.txt

  - advagg_changed_files.
 Let other modules know about the changed files.
  - advagg_removed_aggregates.
 Let other modules know about removed aggregates.
  - advagg_scan_for_changes.
 Let other modules see if files related to this file has changed.
-Useful for decting changes to referenced images in css.
+Useful for detecting changes to referenced images in css.
  - advagg_get_info_on_files_alter.
 Let other modules modify information about the base CSS/JS files.
  - advagg_context_alter.
 Allow other modules to swap important contextual